Cheukyui/Question-Generation_FYP/README.md

 This Question Generation (QG) system involves 2 approaches.
 The descriptions of each question generation approach are given below:

 - **Combination of machine translation applications question generator**.
 Given an input question, this question generator will generate permutations of questions by translating the input question utilising a combination of machine translation applications into Chinese language and translating the sentence back to English language.
 - **Permutation of translated Chinese sentence question generator**.
 Given an input question, this question generator will generate permutations of questions by permutation of the Chinese translated question and translating the different permutations back to English language.
 This python script will return an unique set of English questions with no duplicates.
-In addition to taking an English question as an input, there will be another python script that allows users to read a text file of English questions where users just have to input the name of the text file filled with English questions and returning a text file of generated questions to the user called: "generate.txt".
+In addition to taking an English question as an input, there will be another python script that allows users to read a text file of English questions where users just have to input the name of the text file containing English questions and returning a text file of generated questions to the user called: "generate.txt".

 ## Installation
 ### Step 1: Clone the repository